CortexIntelligentAutomation/docs/content/en/docs/2024.9/Reference/Concepts/fundamentals/blocks/block-properties/property-editors/expression-editor.md

 {{< figure src="/images/set-variable/set-variable-expression-decomposition.PNG" >}}

-Decomposition expressions are used to extract the properties of an [Output property][Output properties] and store them in [variables][Variables Concept].
+Decomposition expressions are used to save selected values from an [Output property][Output properties] to multiple [variables][Variables Concept].

 {{% alert title="Note" %}}
 This is currently only supported by output properties.
 {{% /alert %}}

-[Output properties][] can be decomposed using the decomposition syntax which includes the following syntaxes:

-- [Property expression][Property expressions]
-- [Index expression][Index expressions]

-The decomposition syntax follows a very similar pattern to a `JSON` object:
+Decomposition syntax follows a similar pattern to a `JSON` object:

 - each `key` is the property path expression, where `$` is the root of the output value.
 - each `value` is the variable name, prefixed with `($)`.